d-led/crow_log_zmq/README.md

-# crow + g3log + 0mq == a simple log server #
+# crow + g3log + 0mq + markdeep + mstch == a simple log server #

 [![Build Status](https://travis-ci.org/d-led/crow_g3log_zmq.svg?branch=master)](https://travis-ci.org/d-led/crow_g3log_zmq)

 > no warranties / use at your own risk

+Used in the project

+- [premake5](https://premake.github.io/) a meta-build generator with some [patterns](https://github.com/d-led/premake-meta-cpp)
 - [crow](https://github.com/ipkn/crow) is a C++11 micro web framework
 - [g3log](https://github.com/KjellKod/g3log) is an asynchronous logging library
 - [ØMQ](http://zero.mq/) is a set of communication protocols their implementations for the XXI century
+- [markdeep](https://casual-effects.com/markdeep/) as the markdown-based front-end
+- [mstch](https://github.com/no1msd/mstch/) for rendering [{{ mustache }}](https://mustache.github.io/)-based templates

 This project is a hommage to the aforementioned libraries.
 Its own feature set is arbitrary and will grow at will, but it builds upon the tiny giants mentioned above.

+If the speed of the incoming log messages is larger than that of the log sink, the used memory will grow until the process crashes.
+When all messages are committed, the memory footprint will decrease again.

 <!-- [![Build Status](https://travis-ci.org/d-led/crow_example.svg)](https://travis-ci.org/d-led/crow_example) -->